The following policies apply to all students taking EPGY courses.

 For registrations with start-date on or before October 1st, 2012, transcripts and credit for the above courses will be issued only if the student completes the course no later than May 30th, 2013.

-Note that courses offered through the Stanford Online High School, as well as EPGY university-level courses in Mathematics and Physics, will continue to be eligible for transcripts and credit as usual.
+Note that courses offered through the Stanford University Online High School, as well as university-level courses in Mathematics and Physics, will continue to be eligible for transcripts and credit as usual.

-Students in the EPGY program will benefit if their parents stay informed about their progress.
-For this purpose we provide access to student progress reports on the EPGY web site.
+Students in EPGY courses will benefit if their parents stay informed about their progress.
+For this purpose we provide access to student progress reports on our web site.
 Progress reports may be viewed from the student pages.

 Parents are encouraged to discuss student performance with their student's EPGY instructor.
-Parents need to recognize that the EPGY staff has limitations on the amount of feedback that can be provided through parent-instructor conferences.
-Please refrain from requesting personalized evaluation of your child from the EPGY instructors more than once per term.
+Parents need to recognize that our staff has limitations on the amount of feedback that can be provided through parent-instructor conferences.
+Please refrain from requesting personalized evaluation of your child from instructors more than once per term.

 Parents should recognize that our instructors are trained professionals who should be treated with respect and courtesy.
-If a parent exhibits inappropriate behavior to an instructor, or to any member of the EPGY staff, EPGY may terminate their student's enrollment.
+If a parent exhibits inappropriate behavior to an instructor, or to any member of our staff, we may terminate their student's enrollment.
 In the event of such termination no refunds will be given.

 Many EPGY courses, including those in the pre-university-level mathematics, computer science and physics sequences are billed on a per-quarter rather than a per-course basis.
 This means that the tuition does not cover the costs of a course per se, but rather covers a unit of time, usually one quarter (3 months).
 If a student finishes a course mid-quarter, the student may continue in the following course at no additional tuition charge, although registration and shipping fees will be charged whenever a student begins a new course.
 Students who have not completed a course by the end of a quarter may pay tuition for an additional quarter, or an amount of time appropriate for the student to finish a course.